wp-plugins/jquery-colorbox/readme.txt

 When rendering content, a special colorbox-class is added to linked images.
 The class is then passed to colorbox.

 == Changelog ==

+= 1.2 =
+* fixes bug where colorbox was not working if linked images were used (by the theme) outside of blog posts and pages.
+* adds configuration for Colorbox and picture resizing

 = 1.1 =
 * fixes critical bug which would break rendering the blog.
 Sorry, was not aware that the plugin would be listed before I tagged the files as 1.0 in subversion...